- What is the EEG test?

 As the name implies, these kinds of EEG tests occur over a 24-hour time span.
 They are often performed in a hospital usually with video recording.
 These tests are much more useful for observing seizure activity directly if there’s reason to suspect that one might occur within that time.

 In some cases, even a 24-hour window is not enough time to observe the kind of activity needed to make a diagnosis.
 In these cases, the test may last anywhere from three days to as long as 10 days.
-Prolonged EEG tests can be performed in a hospital or at home with video recording.
+Long-term EEG tests can be performed in a hospital or at home with video recording.
 The goal is to allow a long enough window of time to record the suspected event.
-Prolonged EEG tests are, generally speaking the longest, and therefore, the most likely to record an event.
+Long-term EEG tests are, generally speaking the longest, and therefore, the most likely to record an event — providing higher diagnostic utility.

 An ambulatory EEG is an EEG test that allows a person to walk and move freely.
 Ambulatory means the person is mobile, as a portable EEG device is worn on the body and not tethered to a fixed machine.
 Typically, 24-hour and prolonged EEGs can be performed as ambulatory EEG.
 This type of testing can be done in the home or at the hospital.